 Another reason for international expansion can be diversification.
 The aim here is to diversify assets and to reduce your dependency on a single domestic market.
 As a consequence, diversified market presences allow you to better offset global market fluctuations.
 For instance, companies with international operations can offset negative growth in one market by operating successfully in another.
-In addition, different markets hold a strong potential for certain offers of yours: people of culture A might not be the biggest fan of a specific offer whereas people of culture B might love it!
+Different markets hold a strong potential for certain offers of yours.
+People of culture A might not be the biggest fan of a specific offer, but people of culture B might love it!

 Communication is all about building trust.
 It is crucial to know that customer service already starts when a potential customer or guest visits your online presence.

 Imagine a family of four sitting at the dinner table and discussing where they want to spend their next holiday.
 Everyone is excited and they brainstorm possible destinations.
-In the end, several destinations are thrown in the pot and the parents go online afterwards and start looking for possible options.
+In the end, several destinations are thrown in the pot.
+The parents go online afterwards and start looking for possible options.

 Anticipation starts right here!

-In the process, the parents will break down the options depending on their budget, the amenities and attractions that will make their stay worthwhile and memorable.
+The parents will decide depending on their budget, the amenities and attractions that will make their stay worthwhile and memorable.
 But it also depends on how they experience your website!
-If it is hard to navigate or confusing, they might be put off immediately and choose another option.
+If it’s hard to navigate or confusing, they might be put off immediately and go for another option.

 So, sparking the customer’s interest when they visit your website is essential.
-The experience the customer has when browsing your website and the amenities you offer plays a crucial part in the decision-making process.
+The user-experience you provide on your website and the amenities you offer play a crucial part in the decision-making process.
 Do you already have a multilingual website?
 How much effort did you invest in the translation?
 In other words, has it been translated professionally or quickly with an online translation tool?
-Is it correct in terms of spelling and grammar or is it full of errors, both in spelling, grammar and context?
-Not only will this make a poor impression, but it will also make the customer not feel valued.
+Is it correct in terms of spelling and grammar or is it full of errors?
+Not only will this make a poor impression, but it will also make the customer feel less valued.